 Semihosting requires support from the remote GDB debugging stub or agent, as well as the debugger itself.
-The Sourcery G++ Debug Sprite implements semihosting for all supported devices.
-Semihosting is also supported by the GDB Simulator included with Sourcery G++ Lite.
+Semihosting is supported by the GDB Simulator included with Sourcery G++ Lite.
 However, semihosting may not be supported by debugging stubs provided by third parties.
 If you are using a debug device that communicates with GDB using the GDB remote protocol, check the documentation for your device to see whether semihosting is supported.